osfree-project/osfree/README.md

 GRUB which was good codebase for FreeLDR project

-MTDORB used as SOM CPP base
+MCPP (https://sourceforge.net/projects/mcpp/) used as SOM CPP base

-somFree used as SOM replacement base
+somFree (https://sourceforge.net/projects/somfree/) used as SOM replacement base

 GBM used as core of Image Format I/O Procedures